 Once you’ve put in the work and have done a decent amount of preparation, you’ll want to make sure your boss knows you plan on asking for a raise or promotion.

-The timeline for negotiation
+The timeline for a salary negotiation

 How long would it take for you to go from an average performer (where you are now) to a Top Performer (ready to negotiate your first raise)?

 Three to six months in most cases.
 Sometimes more, sometimes less, but three to six months is usually an achievable goal.

 “How can I negotiate my salary three months from now?
 I’m just lucky to have a job.”

 If you’re a Top Performer, the time that you’re at the company won’t matter as much as the work you’re putting in.